-chrome_policy object that lets you apply Chrome enterprise policies to every browser in the pool.
-Use this to control startup behavior, default homepages, bookmarks, and other browser-level settings.
+chrome_policy is an optional object that applies Chrome enterprise policies to a browser.
+It works on both individual on-demand browsers (browsers.create()) and browser pools, where it applies to every browser in the pool.
+Use it to control startup behavior, default homepages, bookmarks, and other browser-level settings.

 Updating policies on an existing pool